Curt Menefee

 Curt Menefee (born July 22, 1965) is an American broadcaster who hosts the Fox Network's NFL pregame show Fox NFL Sunday.
-He is also the co-anchor of Good Day New York on Fox's New York City flagship station, WNYW.

 Early life and education

 Menefee was born and raised in Atlanta, Georgia.

 Menefee earned a Bachelor of Arts degree from Coe College in Cedar Rapids, Iowa.
 At Coe, he was a member of the Sigma Nu fraternity and inducted into the Sigma Nu Hall of Fame in 2016.
 He gave the commencement speech at Coe College in 2010 and was awarded an honorary doctorate in journalism.
-In 2021, Menefee was attending Northwestern University enrolled in the university's master's in Public Policy & Administration program with plans to relocate to Chicago full-time.
+In 2021, Menefee was attending Northwestern University and enrolled in the university's master's in Public Policy & Administration program with plans to relocate to Chicago full-time.

 Career

 While at Coe, Menefee worked at KCRG-TV in Cedar Rapids, and from 1987 to 1988, Menefee worked at WOI-TV in Ames, Iowa.
 He left Ames to work at WISC-TV in Madison, Wisconsin, departing that job for a position at Sports News Network in Arlington, Virginia.
 After that folded, Menefee became a weekend anchor at WTLV in Jacksonville, Florida, in 1991.

 In 1992, Menefee was hired as the new sports director for KTVT, then an independent station, in Fort Worth, Texas.
 He added a radio show when KTCK "1310 The Ticket", an all-sports radio station, signed on in Dallas in 1994; Menefee hosted in the 9–11 a.m. slot.
 KTVT did not renew his contract in 1995, and he departed for WNYW, the Fox station in New York City.